Salt Caves and Salt Therapy

 - Inventory: Are you planning to sell any retail products, maybe salt lamps?
 Consider budgeting some capital for inventory.

 We hope you found the information above useful.
-Leave a comment below, or contact us if you have any further questions.
+Leave a comment below, or contact us if you have any questions.